japila-books/apache-spark-internals/docs/rest/UIRootFromServletContext.md

 `getUiRoot`...FIXME

-NOTE: `getUiRoot` is used exclusively when `ApiRequestContext` is requested for the current link:spark-api-ApiRequestContext.adoc#uiRoot[UIRoot].
+NOTE: `getUiRoot` is used exclusively when `ApiRequestContext` is requested for the current spark-api-ApiRequestContext.md#uiRoot[UIRoot].